 Matthew’s photographs are represented by Nature Picture Library – a leading UK specialist in natural history imagery.
 Fine Art panoramic photography of Hampstead Heath is represented by Catto Gallery.

-More recently, he has undertaken consultancy projects working with organisations to reveal the hidden beauty of their land, estates, and wild spaces for dissemination with their stakeholders as well as to create books and other publicity material.
+More recently, he has undertaken consultancy projects working with organisations to reveal the conservation efforts taking place on their land, estates, and wild spaces for dissemination with their stakeholders as well as to create books and other publicity material.

 CASE STUDY: CLINTON DEVON ESTATES

 Working on a collaborative project with Clinton Devon Estates I photographed the habitats and animals of this unique landscape and published a soft cover book in September 2017.
 The books purpose is to provide a landscape-scale wildlife prospectus, vision and strategy for wildlife across the Estate.
 It articulates and quantifies the key elements and importance of the natural assets held by the Estate, and outlines a broad roadmap and priorities for its improvement.

 Part of a refurbishment on their new property the client wished to have a wall in their gym featuring a Hampstead Heath Landscape image.
 The 2.4 x 3.6 metre wallspace lent itself well to the wildflower field shot in spring on Ladies Pond Meadow.
 The white pignut and common sorrel showed up brilliantly on a late stormy evening and it was a pleasure seeing my work produced on such a large scale.

 We used a company called Wallsauce opting for their ‘Classic Paste the Wall’ paper to print the image and they delivered a great product.

 CASE STUDY: LARGE FORMAT, LONDON SKYLINE PANORAMIC COMMISSION

 I was commissioned to produce a custom sized panoramic photograph of the London skyline from a clients roof in Hampstead, North London.